davidebaggio/NetPerf/Report.md

 In this specific example the value of the throughputs are:

 - Linux:
-  $$ S = 590440329.6 \: bits/s $$
+  $$ S = 461975685.89 \: bits/s $$

-  $$ S_b = 33222016.48 \: bits/s $$
+  $$ S_b = 23098784.29 \: bits/s $$

 - Windows:
-  $$ S = 578657266.07 \: bits/s $$
+  $$ S = 518583799.43 \: bits/s $$

-  $$ S_b = 32147625.89 \: bits/s $$
+  $$ S_b = 28810211.08 \: bits/s $$

+We can see that the throughput is in the order of magnitude of tens of Mbit/s in optimal conditions, meaning that all the links in the connection have the same throughput and the packets queue time in each link is approximately _0s_.
+If there is a single link which has the lowest throughput among all of the links crossed, it works as a bottleneck limiting the thoughput (notice that this link as to be considered two times because the packets usually need to return through the same route).

-With **numpy.polyfit** we can also calculate the time of propagation _T_ of the signal through the links.
+With **numpy.polyfit** we can also estimate the time of propagation _T_ of the signal through the links.

 - Linux:
-  $$ T = 38.55 \: ms $$
+  $$ T = 35.02 \: ms $$

 - Windows:
-  $$ T = 36.32 \: ms $$
+  $$ T = 36.44 \: ms $$

-We can see that the throughput is in the order of magnitude of tens of Mbit/s in optimal conditions, meaning that all the links in the connection have the same throughput and the packets queue time in each link is approximately _0s_.
-If there is a single link which has the lowest throughput among all of the links crossed, it works as a bottleneck limiting the thoughput (notice that this link as to be considered two times because the packets need to return through the same route).

 The time of propagation does not depend from the network speed but from the actual speed of the propagation of the signal, so it is governed by physics laws that prevents the signal from being faster than speed of light.
-If we ping to an host located in America the minimum time of propagation is around _120 ms_, otherwise if we ping to an host located in Europe the _T_ can be close to _30 ms_.
-Notice that this time depends on the type of connection, wired connection performs better.
+If we ping to an host located in America the minimum time of propagation is around _120 ms_, otherwise if we ping to an host located in Europe the _T_ can be close to _30 ms_ or less.
+Notice that this time depends also on the type of connection, wired connection performs better.